-Important update: Freedom now supports desktop whitelisting on our Mac and Windows clients.
+Important update: Freedom now supports website exceptions on our Mac and Windows clients.

-if you're using a Mac, please visit our updated document to learn how to whitelist sites.
+if you're using a Mac, please visit our updated document to learn how to add website exceptions.

-if you're using Windows, please visit our updated document to learn how to whitelist sites.
+if you're using Windows, please visit our updated document to learn how to add website exceptions.

 This document should only be used if you need to make a special exception to the proxy, such as allowing an app that does not allow a proxy bypass.